 We didn’t have much money, so I was fortunate to be able to attend college at Iowa State University with the help of academic and leadership scholarships, and earned tuition money by working construction jobs with my dad during the summer months.
 I met my husband Gail while in Ames.
 After Gail retired as a Command Sergeant Major and Army Ranger, it came time for us to settle down, and raise our own family, we knew there was only one place to go: Back home to Iowa.
 Today I teach Sunday school in the same church I was baptized and married in.
 I live in the very house where one of my best friends grew up.
 And when I mow our lawn, I look out at the same sidewalks and yards where we used to play.

 As a mother, and grandmother, I want to ensure that my children and grandchildren inherit the same great nation, and values, that we inherited.
 And I think the failed policies of this president threaten that.
 Whether it’s policies like ObamaCare, cap and trade or high taxes, the direction this president is taking our country is frightening enough for people of my generation.
 But it terrifies me to think about the America our children and grandchildren will inherit if we don’t do something to change course.

 I believe government has become too big, too expensive, and too involved in our lives.
 I believe the free enterprise economy is the greatest job creation machine ever imagined, but only if government gets out of the way.
 That means low taxes, an end to job-killing regulations, and a small, but efficient government.

-I am running for senate to protect, and promote, the traditional values and principles I was taught growing up in Southwest Iowa.
+In the senate, I will fight to protect, and promote, the traditional values and principles I was taught growing up in Southwest Iowa.